Refrigeration

 • Back up temperature controls

-• The temperature range and volume of the goods
+• The temperature range and volume of the goods, and capacity requirements

 • Cargo placement (avoiding areas where temperature variation is likely to happen, like near bay doors)